Portishead Railway

 When a new high capacity freight terminal was opened at the site of the Royal Portbury Dock, the line as far as that point was reopened to accommodate the new traffic, in 2002.
 Public consultation took place in 2015 regarding the reopening of the entire line to passenger traffic in 2020, as part of the MetroWest proposals.
 By 2020, the line was scheduled to reopen in December 2024.
+In February 2025, funding of £55 million was about to be agreed, with construction expected to start in mid-2025 and services in 2027.